Nikon Z6 vs Panasonic ZS200

 It is notable that the Z6 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the Z6 and the ZS200 are recent models that feature in their makers' current product line-up.
 The ZS200 replaced the earlier Panasonic ZS100, while the Z6 does not have a direct predecessor.
+Further information on the two cameras, as well as related accessories, can be found on the Nikon and Panasonic websites.

 Review summary: Nikon Z6 vs Panasonic ZS200